-Earnings per Share
+Earnings (loss) per Share

 The Company calculates earning or loss per share (EPS) in accordance with ASC Topic 260, Earnings per Share, which requires the computation and disclosure of two EPS amounts, basic and diluted.
 Basic EPS is computed based on the weighted average number of common stock shares outstanding during the period.
 Diluted EPS is computed based on the weighted average number of common stock shares outstanding plus all potentially dilutive common stock shares outstanding during the period.
-As of March 31, 2013, the Company had 4,500,000 of potentially dilutive common stock shares.